FujiMakoto/ips-gallery-enhancements/README.md

 #### 2. Allows you to disable the gallery lightbox.
 The gallery lightbox is neat.
 It's nice to have in certain areas of the site, like when clicking on a gallery image linked in a forum post.

 It is not, however, nice to have literally everywhere you go in the gallery.
-It does not replace traditional gallery navigation for me, and based on the vast amount of user feedback I've seen, most members I've ineteracted with do not like this system either.
+It does not replace traditional gallery navigation for me, and based on the vast amount of user feedback I've seen, most members I've interacted with do not like this system either.

 This is anecdotal, but shares my personal experience.